Should You Repair or Replace Your Windows? A Guide for Ontario Homeowners

 Structural frame damage often makes replacement the better option.

-Older windows can contribute to heat loss during Ontario winters.
+Older windows can contribute to heat loss during Ontario winters, leading to higher energy costs.

-Repeated repair costs can quickly exceed replacement value.
+Repeated repair costs can quickly exceed the value of replacement.

 Window Repair vs Replacement Cost